 We have three student chapters, Washington State University, University of Idaho and Gonzaga University.
 Our Younger Member Group is very active.

 Our geographic area is Northeastern Washington (Okanogan, Ferry, Stevens, Pend Oreille, Spokane, Lincoln, Grant, Douglas, Chelan, Adams, Whitman, Asotin and, Garfield counties) and Northern Idaho (Boundary, Bonner, Kootenai, Shoshone Benewah, Latah and Clearwater, Nez Perce and Lewis counties.)
+The "inland Empire" gained it's name for the collection of mining, logging, and railways that were developed in the region.

 The Inland Empire Section is part of Region 8 in the ASCE organization.